-This romantic Georgian locket features one of the most exquisite hand painted portraits of cupid.
-Dating, circa 1800 it is embellished with natural pearls set in sterling silver and 9ct rose gold.
+This romantic Late Victorian locket features one of the most exquisite hand painted portraits of cupid.
+Dating to the late 1800’s it is embellished with natural pearls set in sterling silver and 9ct rose gold.
 Pearls were a symbol of wealth and were only worn by the aristocratic and wealthy.
-The Georgians placed an emphasis on the craftsmanship of jewellery, and the beauty of this piece is in its detail and workmanship.
+The beauty of this piece is in its detail and workmanship.

 Free Shipping and Delivery included with every purchase made Online.